phcs93/prodex/README.md

 - figure a way to use separate .html files (web loader?)

+## filters

+  - evolution filters (render evolutions when filtering)
+    - number of evolutions (depth)
+    - number of branches
+    - evolution method (items, trading, etc)
+      - if item, choose which item to filter by

 ## database

   - determine if pokemon is obtainable in version